Jiang-JC/MCTS-Gobang/README.md

 $P(s,a)$ is the prior probability of selecting this edge.

-MCTS can be divided into 4 phases: **Selection, Expansion, Simulation, and Backpropagation**.
+AlphaGo Zero can be divided into 4 phases: **Selection, Expansion and Evaluation, Backup, and Play**.
 We will introduce each part as follows.

 ### Selection